Turok 3: Shadow of Oblivion Remastered

 - 100 % negative mentions

-Overall, the remaster of Turok 3 has improved stability compared to its original N64 release, with most major glitches eliminated and a smoother performance on modern consoles.
-However, some minor technical issues persist, leading to mixed feelings about the game's overall polish and raising concerns about the developer's future commitment to the series.
-While it offers a more accessible experience, the lack of additional content and replay value may leave some players feeling that it falls short of justifying its price.
+Overall, the remaster of Turok 3 has improved stability compared to its original N64 release, with most major glitches eliminated and a smoother performance on modern platforms.
+However, some minor technical issues persist, leading to mixed feelings about the game's overall polish and raising concerns about the developer's commitment to the series.
+While it offers a more accessible experience, the lack of additional content and replay value may leave some players wanting more.

 “Technical issues: the remaster occasionally suffers from minor technical glitches.”